 …It is correct to state that on several occasions Alina was prescribed doses of medications, most specifically antiepileptic medications, at higher doses than recommended.
 This is not unusual practice as for many of these medications the only data available is for adults and we know that children often metabolise medications faster that adults and consequently require higher doses.
 For many of the medications we are able to monitor for toxicity using therapeutic drug monitoring and also liver function testing.
 There was never a concern in either regard in Alina’s case.
 We also have the failsafe of multiple opinions regarding doses (detailed further below) and pharmacist review of all medication charts.

 “I do wonder if we gave her too much medicine sometimes”, the reason given when asked why Dr Sampaio withheld medications for a very clear generalised seizure on the 12th January, in which she lost 50% of her cortex over a 7-day period.
-Implying that he had misjudged the situation on previous presentations, then applied that misjudgement to a new and different presentation (from a different set of circumstances – with an adenovirus, and so a different treatment and response is required).
+Implying that he had misjudged the situation on previous presentations, then applied that misjudgment to a new and different presentation (from a different set of circumstances – with an adenovirus, and so a different treatment and response being required).

 - Recognising what has happened